ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 - **Bluetooth Manager**: This utility is designed to manage bluetooth in your system
 - **Numlock on Startup**: This utility is designed to enable Num Lock at boot, rather than within desktop environments like KDE or GNOME
 - **Ollama**: This utility is designed to manage ollama in your system
+- **Ranalama**: This utility is designed to manage ramalama in your system
 - **Service Manager**: This utility is designed to manage services in your system
 - **US Locale Setup**: This fixes US UTF-8 Locale and Folder listings
 - **WiFi Manager**: This utility is designed to manage wifi in your system